-In most cases, people suffer needlessly from insomnia on the trails.
-Performing these techniques will help, however, it takes practice.
-We provide in-depth explanations of these techniques while also diving into some tried and true “sleep preparation” tactics to use before settling into your tent for the night.
+Below, we provide in-depth explanations of these techniques while also diving into some tried and true “sleep preparation” tactics to use before settling into your tent for the night.
 But first, let’s consider why you might have trouble sleeping when backpacking.

 1. Cognitive Behavioral Therapy

-The second is stimulus control.
-This is when you pinpoint different actions that may be prohibiting sleep.
+Stimulus control is when you pinpoint different actions that may be prohibiting sleep.
 Find activities that you do in the tent that can be removed so that the only time you are in the tent is to sleep.
-I.e. if you spend time reading in your tent during the day, remove this activity.
+For example, if you spend time reading in your tent during the day, remove this activity.

-The third way is sleep hygiene education.
-This includes a list of things you should and shouldn’t do to sleep better like avoiding caffeine and alcohol and keeping the tent as cool and dark as possible, while still being comfortable of course.
+Sleep hygiene includes a list of things you should and shouldn’t do to sleep better, like avoiding caffeine and alcohol and keeping the tent as cool and dark as possible, while still being comfortable of course.

 Relapse prevention is when you learn to maintain good sleeping habits.
-The habits are simple yet not always easy to adhere to: don’t try to compensate for lost sleep, start stimulus control procedure immediately when you start to have sleep difficulty and re-engage sleep restriction if it persists beyond a few days.
+The habits are simple yet not always easy to adhere to.
+Don’t try to compensate for lost sleep, and start the stimulus control procedure immediately when you start to have sleep difficulty, and re-engage sleep restriction if it persists beyond a few days.

-- Get out of bed when unable to sleep
+- Get out of bed when you’re unable to sleep

 - Use the bed only for sleeping